MattWindsor91/roslyn/concepts/docs/tour.md

 instance.
 Concept-C# has heuristics for _tie-breaking_ when multiple instances are available.
-To use them, we must tell it that the less suitable instance can be _overlapped_ by any more suitable instance, or the more suitable instance can be _overlapping_ less suitable instances[^8].
+To use them, we must tell it that the less suitable instance can be _overlapped_ by any more suitable instance, or the more suitable instance can be _overlapping_ less suitable instances[^ovl].

-[^8]: This system is based on the Glasgow Haskell Compiler's
+[^ovl]: This system is based on the Glasgow Haskell Compiler's
         _overlapping instances_ extension.

 We can turn tie-breaking on by making the following change to our general
 instance: